hyperledger-archives/indy-sdk/doc/migration-guide-1.4.0-1.5.0.md

 * PROTOCOL_VERSION=2 for IndyNode 1.4

 The function `indy_set_protocol_version` has been added to Libindy Pool API.\
-This function should be called during app initialization to specify PROTOCOL_VERSION.
+This function should be called during app initialization to set PROTOCOL_VERSION.

 <table>
   <th>v1.5.0 - Pool API</th>